mongodb/docs/source/includes/measurements-process-options.rst

    * - ``start``
      - String
-     - The time at which to start retrieving measurements, as specified by an ISO-8601 timestamp string.
+     - The time at which to start retrieving metrics, as specified by an ISO-8601 timestamp string.
 If you specify ``start`` you must also specify ``end``.
 Mutually exclusive with ``period``.
      - yes

    * - ``end``
      - String
-     - The time at which to stop retrieving measurements, as specified by an ISO-8601 timestamp string.
+     - The time at which to stop retrieving metrics, as specified by an ISO-8601 timestamp string.
 If you specify ``end`` you must also specify ``start``.
 Mutually exclusive with ``period``.
      - yes

    * - ``type``
      - String
-     - Specifies which measurement to return.
-If ``type`` is not specified, all measurements are returned.
+     - Specifies which metric to return.
+If ``type`` is not specified, all metrics are returned.

-       You must specify measurements that are valid for the host. |service|
+       You must specify metrics that are valid for the host. |service|
-       returns an error if any specified measurements are invalid.
+       returns an error if any specified metrics are invalid.

-       The following measurement values are valid:
+       The following metric values are valid:

        .. list-table::